Are you planning a bike trip? Then this post is for you! I have asked a couple of fellow bloggers for their tips for traveling by bicycle.

 On the other hand, if you’re in great shape, that may not be challenging enough for you, and you may want a route with more hills like those found in Mallorca, Spain.

 In addition, you want to consider your experience level.
 Saddle soreness is a common complaint among cyclists, so if you’re in good shape but haven’t done a ton of biking, consider a 3-day tour instead of a 7-day one.

 Then you can build up to longer routes as your muscles get more accustomed to sitting on a saddle for hours each day.

-Another consideration is do you want to cycle along a dedicated cyclist only route (like the Danube), or are you OK cycling on back roads with cars?
+Another consideration is, do you want to cycle along with a dedicated cyclist-only route (like the Danube), or are you OK with cycling on back roads with cars?

 If you get nervous every time a car whizzes past you while you’re biking, then search for tours that offer cyclist-only paths.
 Fortunately, there are lots of these in Europe.

 By choosing a bike tour that’s suitable for you and your ability, you’re much more likely to have an incredible biking vacation.

 Recommended by Laurel from Monkeys and Mountains Adventure Travel